How to maintain image quality when posting on Facebook

 Here is a test that we did with an image that we had made.

-The above points were few guidelines in order to make sure that the best image quality is achieved while clicking pictures.
-But in order to maintain the same good quality on Facebook few more things have to kept in mind while editing and doing post production.
+The above points were a few guidelines in order to make sure that the best image quality is achieved while clicking pictures.
+But in order to maintain the same good quality on Facebook few more things have to be kept in mind while editing and doing post-production.

 - Maintain a simple editing regime with moderate adjustments to the image.
-Make sure you don’t over saturate your pictures.
-Though it might look good on the RAW image but when you compress/resize the image the beauty is lost and the over-saturation would creep in when pixels are not as clear.
+Make sure you don’t over-saturate your pictures.
+Though it might look good on the RAW image when you compress/resize the image the beauty is lost and the over-saturation creeps in when pixels are not as clear.

 - Avoid sharpening if possible.
 Any image compression algorithm applies sharpening on the end result image, so if you sharpened the image already the end result would show more signs of compression.
 Shooting images on a high ISO also leads to compression artifacts being more pronounced at the end.